bioSyntax/bioSyntax-site/_posts/2017-12-01-index_post.md

 &nbsp;

+### Collaborate

 We're actively developing bioSyntax; we'd love to hear your comments, feedback and suggestions for further development.
 [Drop us a line on github](https://github.com/bioSyntax/bioSyntax/issues) or [email](mailto:info@bioSyntax.org).

+If you'd like to help out, have intimate understanding of a scientific data-type, or are looking for a fun design / optimization problem check the [development page](dev).

 ------------------------------------------------------------------------------